Edukasas/blockchain/README.md

 - XOR and bit rotation operations to generate a hashed output.
 - Outputs a unique hexadecimal hash value for any input string.
 - Possibility to input by hand or with external file
+- Generation of file which contains string pairs
+- Comparison between Hashes

 ## Installation